 Although some of the portfolios show little or no expenditures to date, many projects are underway but are currently a Vision Plan project until they are considered capital projects and hence MAA eligible.
 In addition, land purchase costs are budgeted only upon Board approval.
-Information on all MAA accomplishments as of FY21 can be found in the Measure AA Bond Annual Accountability Report.
+Information on all MAA accomplishments as of FY21 is in the Measure AA Bond Annual Accountability Report, which can be found at openspace.org/who-we-are/reports.